Deputy Director jobs at Environmental Defense Fund - 105 jobs

 * Must be comfortable using data, data analytics, electronic systems, and all facets of technology, whether existing or emergent.

-* Must reside in the greater Chicagoland metropolitan area.
-Requires up to 50% local and in-state travel, reliable transportation, and evening and weekend hours as required.
+* Must reside in the Dallas area.
+Position is based in Dallas and serves the Dallas/Fort Worth metro and North Texas region.
+Requires up to 50% local and in-state travel, reliable transportation, and flexibility for evening and weekend hours as needed.

 Additional Requirements